 One of London’s most famous and upmarket districts, Chelsea has long been a foodie hotspot.
-Ever a place to be seen, The King’s Road and its side streets are littered with top-class eateries, with long-standing institutions vying for attention against new wave hangouts.
-Here we highlight some of the best restaurants in Chelsea, stretching from the quaint streets behind Cheyne Walk to the world-famous Sloane Square…
+Ever a place to be seen, the King’s Road and its side streets are littered with top-class eateries, with long-standing institutions vying for attention against new wave hangouts.
+Here we highlight some of the best restaurants in Chelsea, stretching from the quaint streets behind Cheyne Walk to the world-famous Sloane Square.

 Spin-offs of the original Covent Garden Ivy restaurant seem to be popping up everywhere these days, but the Chelsea branch is one of the earliest – and definitely the prettiest.
 Head through the flower-bedecked Edwardian façade to find an elegant dining room, which opens onto a glorious garden, complete with its own orangery.
 The menu offers an extensive selection of brasserie-style dishes, with everything from jackfruit salad to monkfish curry up for grabs.
 The Ivy’s famous shepherd’s pie also features, alongside a particularly tasty Chicken Milanese.
 A true crowd-pleaser, this is a safe bet for families, friends and couples alike.

-Old Chelsea favourite Cheyne Walk Brasserie re-opened as the stylish No Fifty Cheyne earlier this year following a nine-month makeover – and we’re sold.
+Old Chelsea favourite Cheyne Walk Brasserie re-opened as the stylish No Fifty Cheyne last year following a nine-month makeover – and we’re sold.
 Stepping inside feels like arriving at a private country house, a feeling which is reinforced by the charming staff.
 Despite the luxurious interiors – glass chandeliers, high ceilings, statement flowers and the like – the restaurant has an intimate, cosy feel.
 The big open grill in the middle of the room is a nice touch, and the aroma of the sizzling meat and fish dishes is hard to resist.
 Order something from there, and you won’t be disappointed.
 Saying that, pretty much everything on the menu is delicious.
 Jason Atherton protégé Iain Smith (previously Social Eating House) heads up the kitchen, which offers a menu of seasonal British dishes.
 The lamb rump, served with pistachio pesto and celeriac, is cooked to perfection, and don’t leave without trying the hot chocolate fondant.
 Afterwards, head upstairs for a nightcap at the chic cocktail bar, which looks out over the River Thames and pretty Cheyne gardens.

 The second restaurant from the Pachamama group, Chelsea’s Chicama is a charming seafood restaurant named after a coastal town in Peru – not the word chic, although that does describe it well.
 Unlike its sister, Chicama is meat-free, focusing instead on seafood and fish served small plates style: ceviche, blackened octopus, spicy prawns and trout cooked in banana leaf all feature on the menu.
 But there are also plenty of delicious, flavoursome vegetarian options, like aubergine with plantain miso, grilled cauliflower and green bean salad.
 Eat al fresco on the lovely plant-filled outdoor terrace, or watch the chefs working their magic up close from the pink marble counter, which looks onto the open kitchen.